eternalthinker/wordle-clone/README.md

 # General

-- Message system
-  - Final messages depending on line of success OR fail
 - Share message
 - Store game progress and load
 - Colors according to count of each letter in solution